juspay/medea/README.md

 This repo contains both a specification (in ``SPEC.md``) and a reference implementation (in Haskell).
 We also have a [PureScript implementation available][medea-ps].

+Medea is named after [Jason's wife][medea].
+Additionally, the name reflects the tensions between Jason and Medea as told in the legends:

+> I'm not sure if the name is because it loves JSON, or murdered all of JSON's kids
+> and flew away in a chariot pulled by dragons.

 ## Why Medea?

 Since JSON Schema exists, and has gone through a range of revisions, why does